Rowland Baring, 2nd Earl of Cromer: Career

 King George V about to disembark from the Royal Navy flotilla leader Whirlwind at Calais, 5 August 1918.
 With him are Lieutenant-General George Fowke, the Adjutant-General of the British Expeditionary Force; Arthur Bigge, 1st Baron Stamfordham; Lieutenant-General Joseph Asser; Major Edward Thompson, the aide-de-camp to Field Marshal Sir Douglas Haig; Lieutenant Gush RN; and Rowland Baring, 2nd Earl of Cromer.

 He was appointed to the Diplomatic Service as a Third Secretary in July 1902.
 His diplomatic career took him to Egypt, Iran and Russia.

 During the First World War he served as a subaltern in the Grenadier Guards.
-From 1922 to 1938 he was Lord Chamberlain of the Household.
+He was aide de camp to the Viceroy of India, and then (from 1916) served as equerry and assistant private secretary to King George V. From 1922 to 1938 he was Lord Chamberlain of the Household.
 As Lord Chamberlain, he was responsible "for the censorship of plays performed in Britain".
-During World War II, he was aide de camp to the Viceroy of India and served as equerry and assistant private secretary to King George V.

 After retiring as Lord Chamberlain, he became permanent Lord-in-Waiting to King George VI, holding the same office after the ascension of the King's daughter, Queen Elizabeth II.